McCabe 'heartbroken' as Republic exit World Cup

 "I'm just heartbroken for the girls because I feel we deserved so much more from the game," she told RTE.

-Having lost their Group B opener against Australia in Sydney, the Republic needed at least a draw to avoid an early elimination from their World Cup debut.
+Having lost their Group B opener 1-0 against Australia in Sydney, the Republic needed at least a draw to avoid an early elimination on their World Cup debut.

 They started well against Canada with McCabe's superb corner giving Vera Pauw's side an early advantage.